phantasie-schmiede/psb-foundation/README.md

   use PSB\PsbFoundation\Annotation\PluginAction;
   use PSB\PsbFoundation\Annotation\PluginConfig;

-  /**
-   * @PluginConfig(iconIdentifier="special-icon")
-   */
   class YourController extends ActionController
   {
-      /**
-       * @PluginAction
-       */
+      #[PluginAction]
       public function simpleAction(): void
       {
       }

-      /**
-       * @PluginAction(default=true)
-       */
+      #[PluginAction(default: true)]
       public function mainAction(): void
       {
       }

-      /**
-       * @PluginAction(uncached=true)
-       */
+      #[PluginAction(uncached: true)]
       public function uncachedAction(): void
       {
       }
   }
   ```

-The `PluginConfig`-annotation is not mandatory.
-You only need to set it, when additional configuration is desired (e.g.
-setting a custom icon identifier).
-Actions without the `PluginAction`-annotation won't be registered though -
+Actions without the `PluginAction`-attribute won't be registered -
 even if mentioned in the optional action list in `ExtensionInformation.php`!<br>
-If no action list is provided, all actions annotated with `PluginAction` will be registered.
+If no action list is provided, all actions with the `PluginAction`-attribute will be registered.
-Which action will be used as default action and which actions should not be cached is determined by the annotation values only.
+Which action will be used as default action and which actions should not be cached is determined by the attributes
+property values only.
-Check the default values and comments in `EXT:psb_foundation/Classes/Annotation/`.
+Check the default values and comments in `EXT:psb_foundation/Classes/Attribute/`.

 #### FlexForms
 If there is a file named `EXT:your_extension/Configuration/FlexForms/[PluginName].xml` it will be registered
 automatically.
-You can override this default by setting the `flexForm`-property of the `PluginConfig`-annotation.
-You
+You can override this default by passing a value for the `flexForm`-property to the
-can either provide a filename if your XML-file is located inside the `Configuration/FlexForms/`-directory or a full file
+`PluginConfiguration`-constructor.
+You can either provide a filename if your XML-file is located inside the
-path beginning with `EXT:`.
+`Configuration/FlexForms/`-directory or a full file path beginning with `EXT:`.

 #### Content element wizard
 Plugins will be added to the wizard automatically.
 There will be a tab for each vendor.
 You can override the location of
-your wizard entry by setting the `group`-property of the `PluginConfig`-annotation.
+your wizard entry by setting the `group`-property of `PluginConfiguration`.
 The following language labels are
 taken into account automatically if defined:

 - `EXT:your_extension/Resources/Private/Language/Backend/Configuration/TsConfig/Page/Mod/Wizards/newContentElement.xlf:`